Traffic Ticket FAQ in Arkansas

 Are traffic ticket fines the same throughout the state?

 No. Traffic ticket fines vary both by violation and by court.

 Check your citation for your traffic ticket fine or contact your court for the exact amount.

 How can I find a lost traffic ticket online?

 Arkansas doesn't have an online traffic ticket search system in place, but you can contact your court to find out anything you need to know about your citation.

-Think about hiring a traffic ticket attorney if you:
+Think about hiring a traffic ticket attorney in Arkansas if you:

-- Aren’t sure about the best ways to prepare and present your case.
+- Are unsure about the best ways to prepare and present your case.